loveshack/docs/source/advanced_components/applications_containerization/docker_appliance_usage.rst

 Docker Appliance Usage
 =========================================================

-In order to use the Docker Appliance it is needed to have the appliance configured at the OpenNebula installation.
+In order to use the Docker Appliance it is necessary to have the appliance configured on the OpenNebula installation.
 You can find more info at :ref:`Docker Appliance Configuration <docker_appliance_configuration>`.

-Step 1 - Instantiate the template
+Step 1 — Instantiate the template
 =========================================================

 First of all you need to identify the template.
 The default name is ``Ubuntu 16.04 with Docker``.

-Then you just need to instantiate it and wait for it to be in ``running`` state.
+Then you just need to instantiate it and wait for it to be in the ``running`` state.

 |vm-running|

-Step 2 - Running Hello World
+Step 2 — Running Hello World
 =========================================================

-Once the VM is running you can connect over SSH or VNC.
-You can run the docker "Hello world" and make sure every thing it's running well.
+Once the VM is running, you can connect over SSH or VNC.
+You can run the docker "Hello world" and make sure everything is running well.

 .. prompt:: bash # auto